Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem: Invariant regions and polycycles

 A {\em polycycle} is a flow-invariant simple connected curve in the plane containing at least one equilibrium point and not going through the origin.
 In the special case when all the trajectories that are not equilibria have the same orientation it is called a {\em heteroclinic cycle}.

 When one sector is parabolic and the other hyperbolic a finite equilibrium may exist in each radius.
 If these exist, their radial stability is opposite to that of the origin.
 Thus the connection between these two finite equilibria is robust as it is either of saddle-sink ($\lambda>0$) or saddle-source ($\lambda <0$) type.
 See Figures~\ref{fig: invariantregions} \ref{teoGlobalPH} and \ref{fig:halfconesLambdaNegative} \ref{teoGlobalHP}.
-Note that for a polycycle to exist, all sectors must be alternatingly $H^-$ and $P^-$.
+Note that for a polycycle to exist, all sectors must be alternatingly either $H^-$ and $P^-$ if $\lambda >0$ or $H^+$ and $P^+$ if $\lambda <0$.
 The next results provide more detail concerning polyclycles and heteroclinic cycles.

 \begin{proposition} The dynamics of \eqref{eqR2contracting} exhibits a polycycle if and only if $n$ is odd, there is at least one pair of infinite equilibria and $\lambda f(\theta)<0$ whenever $g(\theta)=0$.
 Moreover, the polycycle is globally attracting (respectively repelling) if $\lambda >0$ (respectively $\lambda <0$). \end{proposition}